Prayer for forgiveness of self and other has been and is so important to me. You will understand why if I tell you a little of my story:

 The idea of saying a prayer for forgiveness is not to be crushed by guilt.
 It is very much the opposite.

-It is to remove ourselves from under the weight of guilt by acknowledging a mistake we think we have made and asking for forgiveness.
+It is to remove yourself from under the weight of guilt by acknowledging a mistake you have made or think you have made and asking for forgiveness.

 Catholics have available the sacrament of penance.
 You go to a priest at least once each year, confess your sins/mistakes, say a prayer for forgiveness, and receive absolution from God via the priest.

 You can also attend a mass twice a year dedicated to prayer for forgiveness.
 It is called a penitential service.

 Any non-catholic would, I hope, be welcome to attend.